You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 What to Expect

-|| EXPERT GUIDANCE: Work alongside skilled glass instructors who will handle the tricky parts, like adding the 2000-degree molten glass to the rod, ensuring your safety and success.
+EXPERT GUIDANCE: Work alongside skilled glass instructors who will handle the tricky parts, like adding the 2000 degree molten glass to the rod, ensuring your safety and success.
 Each workshop will last approximately 15 minutes.

-|| PERSONALIZED CREATION: Choose your item's base color and any secondary colors to make your glass piece truly unique.
+PERSONALIZED CREATION: Choose your item's base color and any secondary colors to make your glass piece truly unique.
 The instructors will guide you through the process, helping you roll and form your piece using all the necessary tools.

-|| ANNEALING PROCESS: Once your sculpture is complete, it will be placed in an annealer.
+ANNEALING PROCESS: Once your sculpture is complete, it will be placed in an annealer.
 This essential step allows the glass to cool down slowly from 2000 degrees, preventing breakage and ensuring durability.
-Your piece will be ready for removal after three hours ready for your pick-up.
+Your piece will be ready for pickup the next day at Firenation's booth area.

 At the time of your workshop, you will be given the opportunity to choose from the following: